Stick (film): Plot

-Ernest "Stick" Stickley, a former car thief played by Reynolds, has just been released from prison after serving seven years for armed robbery.
+Ernest "Stick" Stickley, a former carjacker, has just been released from prison after serving seven years for armed robbery.
 He meets up with an old friend, Rainy, who talks Stick into accompanying him for a "quick stop" near the Florida Everglades before they go to his home.
 The "quick stop" turns out to be an illegal drug deal set up by Rainy's dealer, Chucky, that goes sour.
-Chucky's albino henchman, Moke, kills Rainy, but Stick manages to escape.
-Stick must now hide out for a while to elude the killers, who want to eliminate him as a witness.
+Chucky's albino assassin, Moke, kills Rainy, but Stick manages to escape.
+Stick must now hide out for a while to avoid the killers, who are prepared to eliminate him as a witness.

 While lying low, Stick finds himself in the right place at the right time when he helps a wealthy eccentric named Barry Braham, get into his locked car.
-Hired as a driver, he now has a comfortable home with a stable job, and tries to make up for lost time with Katie, his teenage daughter.
-He also finds a new flame in Kyle, a financial consultant who acts as a business adviser for Barry played by Candice Bergen, who must choose if a relationship with Stick is worth it.
+Hired as a chauffeur, he now has a comfortable home with a stable job, and tries to make up for lost time with Katie, his teenage daughter.
+He also finds a new flame in Kyle, a financial consultant who acts as a business adviser for Barry, who must choose if a relationship with Stick is worth it.

-Stick confronts Chucky to demand the money owed to his murdered friend, wanting to use the money to start a new life.
-Chucky refuses, and after being pressured by his voodoo obsessed cartel boss, Nestor, to eliminate the ex-con, Chucky sends Moke and some other hitmen after Stick.
-Nestor has Stick's daughter kidnapped to force him out of hiding.
+Stick approaches Chucky to demand the money owed to his murdered friend, wanting to use the money to start a new life.
+Chucky refuses, and after being pressured by his voodoo obsessed cartel employer, Nestor, to slaughter the latter, Chucky sends Moke and some other hitmen after Stick.
+Nestor has Katie kidnapped to force Stick out of hiding.

-Nestor, fed up with Chucky's bumbling, hires Moke to kill him.
-Stick confronts the pair on the balcony of Chucky's high rise apartment before Moke can shoot Chucky, and Moke taunts Stick to try and get to him before he can pull a handgun from his belt.
-Chucky surprises Moke, pushing the men over the balcony railing.
-Chucky takes a deadly hurtle to the ground, but Moke manages to grab onto a lower beam.
+Nestor, fed up with Chucky's bumbling, hires Moke to dispatch him.
+Stick challenges the pair on the balcony of Chucky's high rise apartment before Moke can shoot Chucky, and Moke taunts Stick to try and get to him before he can pull a handgun from his belt.
+Chucky surprises Moke, and push each over the balcony railing.
+Chucky takes a deadly hurtle to the ground below, but Moke manages to grab onto a lower beam.
 Moke asks for help, but Stick mocks as Moke falls to his death, shooting his gun at Stick on the way down.

-Stick goes to Nestor's home, and methodically eliminates all of Nestor's henchmen, before confronting Nestor himself.
-After Stick shoots up the bar area around him, a terrified Nestor gives up, and agrees to leave Stick and his daughter alone in exchange for his own life.
+Stick goes to Nestor's home, and methodically butchers all of Nestor's henchmen, before confronting Nestor himself.
+After Stick shoots up the bar area around him, a terrified Nestor surrenders, and agrees to leave Stick and Katie alone in exchange for his own life.
 After rescuing his daughter, Stick calls Kyle on a mobile phone and arranges for the two lovers to meet in the median of a highway, where they embrace.